BlueDrink9/Univisal/README.md

 On windows, python pipe latency is fine (<0.4 ms for 30 messages) according to `test_pipes_windows.py`.
 However, when using ahk, latency jumps 10-fold.
 AHK's pipe writing/reading methods seem to be a bottleneck.

 Reading and writing in ahk for 100 messages in a loop takes 3 seconds.

-Only reading in ahk and writing in python reduce it to 1 second for 100 messages.
+Only reading in ahk and writing in python reduce it to at most 1 second for 100 messages.
+Only writing in ahk and reading in python reduce it to at most 1 second for 100 messages.

 # Plan